 Courtney McLeod: Defined Process = Success in Your Interior Design Business

 Welcome to today’s episode of A Well Designed Business!
 We have Courtney McLeod, the principal of Right Meets Left Interior Design in New York City, with us on the show today.
 Courtney has come to interior design as a second career.
-So even though she has always been passionate about the decorative arts, she first obtained a business degree from the Warden School at the University of Pennsylvania, and then pursued a successful, fifteen-year career in the financial services industry, where she rose to the role of a leading portfolio manager in real estate private equity before exercising her true passion for designing beautiful interiors.
+So even though she has always been passionate about the decorative arts, she first obtained a business degree from the Wharton School at the University of Pennsylvania, and then pursued a successful, fifteen-year career in the financial services industry, where she rose to the role of a leading portfolio manager in real estate private equity before exercising her true passion for designing beautiful interiors.
 Listen in today to find out how Courtney used both the skills she gained through her experience, and her transferable skills, enhanced with her design-related studies at Parsons Pratt and the New York School of Interior Design, to confidently embark on a new career course.

 An avid colorist at heart, Courtney draws from a kaleidoscopic toolbox of texture, pattern, and color to create rooms evocative of one emotion above all others – joy.
 Her designs express both her client’s unique tastes and her vivid, collected aesthetic.
 Born and raised in New Orleans, Courtney brings a sophisticated view to her rooms, informed by her Creole background and extensive travels throughout Europe and Asia.
 She resides in the vibrant Harlem neighborhood, a wonderful source of inspiration.
 She has lived in New York City for two decades but remains a Southerner at heart.
 Listen in to find out more.